tacgomes/investir/README.md

 share investing platforms.
 It can provide the information required to fill out the Capital Gains SA108 form for the Self Assessment tax return.
-The gain or loss is calculated based on the HMRC [share identification rules]. **Investir** also facilitates viewing the cost and allocation of open positions, share buying and selling orders placed, dividends paid out, interest on cash earned, and cash deposits or withdrawals made.
+The gain or loss is calculated based on the HMRC [share identification rules]. **Investir** also facilitates viewing the cost, allocation weight and unrealised gain/loss for open positions, share buying and selling orders placed, dividends paid out, interest on cash earned, and cash deposits or withdrawals made.

 A CSV file with your account activity is required as input.
 This file can be exported from your investment platform.
 Presently, only